 Additional funding is always needed.
 Although all the infrastructure, treatment and staff costs are donated, it is imperative to fund new research and duplicate current international clinical trials.
 Funds are granted only for specific purposes, based on the motivation by doctors and researchers.
 Regular report backs are received, and all accounts are audited.

-Joost died in February 2017, but the work continues in his name.
+Joost died in February 2017, but his work continues in the pursuit of improved patient care and on the quest for a cure.

 Joost van der Westhuizen become world renowned for his signature dive pass, something that seemed impossible, yet when executed perfectly by the man himself, became a tool that was used to create some of the most magical moments in South African rugby history.